Publication Date

 Abstract

-The United States is grappling with a severe housing affordability crisis, often attributed to restrictive zoning laws, speculative private equity investments, and policy deficiencies.
-While each of these factors contributes to a shortage in housing, addressing any one in isolation is insufficient to resolve the underlying issue.
+The United States grapples with a severe housing affordability crisis, often attributed to restrictive zoning laws, speculative private equity investment, and policy deficiencies.
+Each of these factors contributes to the housing shortage, but addressing any single factor in isolation is insufficient to resolve the underlying issue.
 A holistic solution requires increasing housing availability across the entire affordability spectrum through both the production of new units and the preservation of existing affordable housing.

-This article argues the misalignment of interests among key local stakeholders—residents, community organizations, and investors is the fundamental cause of the above symptoms.
-Curing the symptoms requires a transformation of adversarial relationships into cooperative relationships, it is essential that all parties share in both the risks and rewards of housing development and preservation.
-Corporate law, with its expertise in structuring complex deals, offers a viable mechanism for achieving this alignment.
-This is different from the consensus approach, which would center public policy as the mechanism for enforcing housing policy.
+This article argues the misalignment of interests among key local stakeholders—residents, community organizations, and investors is the fundamental cause of the housing crisis.
+Realignment requires a transformation of adversarial relationships into cooperative relationships.
+True cooperation is only possible when all parties share in both the risks and rewards of housing development and preservation.
+Corporate and private law, with deep experience in structuring complex deals, offers a viable mechanism for achieving this alignment.
+Using private ordering is different from the consensus approach, which would center public policy as the mechanism for enforcing housing policy.

-Instead, this article proposes an innovative application of a familiar structure: the Social Purpose Real Estate Investment Trust (SPREIT).
-Altering the traditional REIT still affords attraction of commercially motivated investors while enforcing public good such as affordability and broad-based ownership.
-This model presents unprecedented opportunities for wealth creation and localized control.
+We propose an innovative application of a familiar structure: the Social Purpose Real Estate Investment Trust (SPREIT).
+Altering the traditional REIT keeps open the possibility of attracting commercially motivated investors to achieve scale and simultaneously providing responsive enforcement of public good such as affordability and broad-based ownership.
 Through private ordering, this proposal offers an immediately scalable solution to the housing affordability crisis.
-Over 20 years, the SPREIT model proposed here could create and preserve 164,000 units of housing, 51,000 of which would be affordable, and provide up to $254 million in wealth for residents in a single city.
+Over 20 years, the SPREIT model proposed here could create and preserve 69,188 units of housing, 22,866 of which would be affordable, and provide up to $254 million in wealth for residents in a single city.

 Recommended Citation